openfaas/openfaas-cloud/DEV.md

 * Create a GitHub app

+Create a GitHub app from your GitHub profile page.

-Before you start you'll need to create a free GitHub app and select the relevant OAuth permissions.
-Right now those are just read-only and subscriptions to "push" events.
+Before you start you'll need to create a free GitHub app and select these OAuth permissions:

+- "Repository contents" read-only
+- "Commit statuses" read and write

+Now select only the "push" event.

 The GitHub app will deliver webhooks to your OpenFaaS Cloud instance every time code is pushed in a user's function repository.
 Make sure you provide the public URL for your OpenFaaS gateway to the GitHub app.
 Like:
 `http://my.openfaas.cloud/function/gh-push`